NickJS1231/Final-Project/README.md

 7. Calculate efficient frontier curves for entire dataset as well as the user-selected goal-oriented dataset-trim
 8. Calculate distances between firms in the trimmed-dataset and the benchmark frontier curve
 9. Add highest ranked (closest) firms to frontier curve to optimal equity list based on a user-selected number of securities to include
-10. Utility calculations: Using utility theory function to calculate the given utility score of a portfolio, compare utility score across portfolios to determine sacrifices/gains of a given portfolio. <br> <br>
+10. Utility calculations: Using utility theory function to calculate the given utility score of a portfolio, compare utility score across portfolios to determine sacrifices/gains of a given portfolio. <br>
+Utility Score Formula: U = E(r)-(1/2)A*o*^2<br>

 ### Sample of Dashboard
 ![Alt text](FP.png)